LunchWithAIClient/ApiSceneEditor/replit.md

 **Architectural Rationale:**

-The application separates concerns between a lightweight backend (primarily for session management and potential server-side rendering) and a feature-rich frontend that communicates directly with the LunchWith.ai API.
+The application uses a backend proxy pattern where the frontend communicates with the Express backend, which forwards requests to the LunchWith.ai API.
 This architecture:

+1. **Solves CORS restrictions** by using server-to-server communication with the external API
-1. **Reduces backend complexity** by delegating business logic to the external API
+2. **Reduces backend complexity** by delegating business logic to the external API
-2. **Improves user experience** through client-side state management and optimistic updates
+3. **Improves user experience** through client-side state management and optimistic updates
-3. **Maintains security** by requiring user-provided API keys (not server-stored credentials)
+4. **Maintains security** by requiring user-provided API keys (not server-stored credentials)
-4. **Enables future expansion** with the database and storage abstraction already in place
+5. **Enables future expansion** with the database and storage abstraction already in place
-5. **Supports rapid development** with hot module replacement and modern tooling
+6. **Supports rapid development** with hot module replacement and modern tooling

+**Key Implementation Details:**
+- Frontend makes requests to `/api/lunchwith/*` on the same origin (no CORS)
+- Backend proxy forwards to `https://api.lunchwith.ai` with proper headers
+- Update operations (POST) exclude ID fields from request body (IDs only in URL path)
+- API responses are unwrapped from `{ results: [...] }` envelope automatically